mcpgovernance/mcp-profile-docs/source/codelists/index.rst

 No.  Name                             Domain Code             Definition
 ===  ===============================  ======================  ====================================================================================================================================================================================
 1    DP_TypeCode                      DPTypeCd                type of parameter term
-2    shortName                        001                     the short name given to the parameter term
+2    shortName                        001                     The parameter term is a short name
-3    longName                         002                     the long name given to the parameter term
+3    longName                         002                     The parameter term is a long name
-4    localSynonym                     003                     local synonym for the parameter term
+4    localSynonym                     003                     The parameter term is a local synonym
-5    localCode                        004                     local code given to the term
+5    localCode                        004                     The parameter term is a local code
 ===  ===============================  ======================  ====================================================================================================================================================================================

 Metadata about changes to this codelist